 Throughout the last decade, Tennessee has consistently found itself ranking in the bottom third of all states in terms of the health of its citizens.
 This is not an enviable position to hold, and certainly not an achievement to be proud of.
 Recent statistics show that 13% of the adults in Tennessee have diabetes, 34% are obese, and almost 39% of the adult population in Tennessee has high blood pressure.
-Surely we can do better, but the statistics speak for themselves and the people of Tennessee face daunting threats to health and wellness.
-This in turn also creates problems in educating our children leading to a potential economic crisis in the future.
+Surely we can do better, and the statistics speak for themselves.
+The people of Tennessee face daunting threats to health and wellness.
+This in turn also creates problems in educating our children, leading to a potential economic crisis in the future.

-For decades healthcare experts have weighed in on the multitude of challenges in obtaining healthcare encountered by people across the state.
-One thing is for certain, Tennesseans who live in rural communities face overwhelming obstacles to obtaining healthcare.
-Even if citizens in the rural towns of Tennessee have healthcare insurance, although most do not, often times they must travel long distances to receive care.
+For decades, healthcare experts have weighed in on the multitude of challenges in obtaining healthcare encountered by people across the state.
+One thing is for certain: Tennesseans who live in rural communities face overwhelming obstacles to receiving healthcare.
+Most citizens in the rural towns of Tennessee do not have health insurance, and even those that have coverage must often travel long distances to receive care.
 So, what is the answer?
 Preventive healthcare access.

 Nothing can be more important than improving the health of Tennesseans.
 Join Healthy Tennessee in this cause and help create a future full of success for generations to come.